How to Save Annotated PDF in .NET – Complete GroupDocs.Annotation Guide

 }

-How to Save Annotated Documents with Custom Output Paths
+How to Save Annotated PDF with Custom Output Paths

-Here’s the thing about document annotation systems: if you’re not careful about where files get saved, you’ll end up with a mess.
+If you don’t control where annotated PDFs land, you quickly end up with a chaotic file system.
 Custom output paths with version identifiers solve several problems at once:

-• Version Control: Each annotated version gets a unique identifier
+• Version Control: Each annotated version gets a unique identifier, preventing accidental overwrites.

 Step‑by‑Step Implementation